thefrontside/actions/synchronize-with-npm/README.md

 ```

 ## Deprecate Packages
 When a package in a monorepo needs to be deprecated, this action will take care of that.
-All you need to do is add `"deprecate": true` inside the `package.json` of the package you wish to deprecate on NPM.
+All you need to do is add `"deprecate": "deprecation message"` inside the `package.json` of the package you wish to deprecate on NPM.